Alt

 Charging BMW EVs

-For Level 1 and Level 2 charging, BMW EVs use the industry-standard SAE J1772 connector in North America.
-The charge port is located on the rear right side of the vehicle, just behind the rear door.
-BMW EVs use a variety of battery sizes depending on the model, as demonstrated in the table below.
-Match up your EV with the model year and battery size, to see how long it takes to charge your vehicle.
+For Level 2 charging, BMW EVs uses the industry-standard SAE J1772 connector in North America.
+The charge port is located on the rear right side of the vehicle.

 Model & year